netwizeBE/site/_hasp/02-hardware.md

 [4]: https://www.aliexpress.com/item/32815530502.html
 [5]: https://www.aliexpress.com/item/32977375539.html

-*\*Due to the large number of possible hardware options this selection of polular ESP development boards has been made for the pre-built binaries.*
+*\*Due to the large number of possible hardware options this choice of 3 popular ESP development boards has been made for the pre-compiled binaries.*

 **Note:** Advanced users can build and compile custom configurations using PlatformIO, however this is not currently supported.
 {: .notice--info}

-## Recommended Display
+### Recommended Display
-### Lolin TFT 2.4"
+#### Lolin TFT 2.4"

 ILI9341 SPI touchscreens with backlight dimming via PWM are quite cheap to get.
 An ILI9341 TFT display with SPI is required when using a pre-built binary.